Skip to Content

 Secondary operators must either prepare their own SWP3 or participate in a shared SWP3 that addresses the areas of the construction site, where they have control over the construction plans and specifications.

-22. Stormwater Pollution Prevention Plan (SWP3) – a plan developed for construction sites greater than one acre in size prior to site disturbing activities.
-Required by Construction General Permit TXR150000.
+24. Stormwater Pollution Prevention Plan (SWP3) – a plan developed for construction sites greater than one acre in size prior to site disturbing activities.
+This is required by the Construction General Permit TXR150000.

-23. Structural Control (or Practice) – a pollution prevention practice that requires the construction of a device, or the use of a device, to capture or prevent pollution into stormwater runoff.
+25. Structural Control (or Practice) – a pollution prevention practice that requires the construction of a device, or the use of a device, to capture or prevent pollution into stormwater runoff.
 Structural controls and practices may include, but are not limited to: wet ponds, bioretention, infiltration basins, stormwater wetlands, silt fences, earthen dikes, drainage swales, vegetative-lined ditches, vegetative filter strips, sediment traps, check dams, subsurface drains, storm drain inlet protection, rock outlet protection, reinforced soil retaining systems, gabions, and temporary or permanent sediment basins.
-Also known as post-construction BMP or permanent BMP.
+This is also known as post-construction BMP or permanent BMP.

 3. PROCEDURES FOR University Compliance with MS4 Requirements